DFE-Digital/ecf-gov-guidance/content/make-changes-to-early-career-training-programme.md

 Forward this on to the Department for Education at continuing-professional-development@digital.education.gov.uk.

-Your provider will be removed from your '[Manage training for early career teachers]()' account.

 Once you've instructed a new provider, your new provider will report the partnership to the Department for Education.

-Your provider will be updated in your '[Manage training for early career teachers]()' account.

-This may take a few weeks.

 ## Change delivery partner